Who is who in early years

 A Voice for the Early Years Sector in Surrey – Representing your views.

 The EYPC gives all stakeholders the opportunity, in partnership with our SCC colleagues, to support children and families on their journey of learning.
-It has a very broad representation from across the sector with members from maintained Nursery Schools, Childminders, PVI providers including pack away sessional settings and full daycare settings.
+It has a very broad representation from across the sector with members from maintained Nursery Schools, Childminders, Private, Voluntary and Independent (PVI) providers including pack away sessional settings and full daycare settings.
 This offers us an opportunity to really understand the perspectives of the whole sector and ensure that we have a voice that represents all children under 5 when Surrey County Council seeks information and opinion in order to inform future planning and policy for future of Early Years.

 The EYPC will work as a conduit to support wider consultation on a broad variety of issues and strategies including service delivery, funding and targeted priorities including SEND and social mobility.
 We will continue to have representation on Schools Forum, which is instrumental in deciding future funding policy.
 We will also have opportunity to meet with the SCC Director of Education at regular intervals, along with the Chairs of the other Phase Councils, to influence and input into future strategies.

 The Early Years Phase Council is keen to support the sector in Surrey and have been looking at ways to do this.
 We want to hear from you with any concerns, questions, feedback or even positive messages you have!
 If you would like to contact us directly please send and email to surreyeyphasecouncil@gmail.com.
-We are also keen to share information with you with updates and other information.
-If you would like to be added to the EYPC mailing list, then please complete the Early Years Phase Council mailing list.

 For further information and details of current member please visit Early Years Phase Council